alanpaterson82/project2/README.md

 ## Credits

 - Fonts taken from Google Fonts
 - A significant portion of my code can be attributed to the structure of the quiz on sitepoint.com/simple-javascript-quiz/.
-My knowledge and understanding of this module was severely limited, and much of my submitted project was replicating an existing template and amending it as need for my content to be unique
+My knowledge and understanding of this module was severely limited, and much of my submitted project was replicating an existing template and amending it as needed for my content to be unique